Yorkdale Shopping Centre: Incidents

 Two stabbings occurred at the mall in 2008.
 A security guard was shot in the chest, saved by his kevlar vest, confronting two teenage robbery suspects, intervening in a dispute with the two with another in the parking lot in April 2009.
 Both suspects were arrested.

 In the first half of 2013, two shootings occurred at the mall.
 The first one took place in the external surface lot late on a Saturday night in March 2013, leaving one man dead and one man injured.
 In May 2013, a man was injured by shots fired into the Joey restaurant at midnight on a Friday night.

 Yorkdale upgraded its security with a new $3.4 million video surveillance system that went into service in March 2014.
 The new system provides full 360-degree surveillance of the mall and the parking lots.
 It also includes licence plate recognition technology at parking entrances.

 In August 2018, Yorkdale Shopping Centre was shut down after a spate of gun violence erupted at one of three Starbucks locations (since the renovation to Indigo Books and Music during the COVID-19 pandemic in Toronto in the early 2020s, there are two Starbucks locations in Yorkdale).
-Though nobody was seriously injured, it caused major delays on major Toronto Transit Commission (TTC) routes.
+Though nobody was seriously injured, it caused delays on Toronto Transit Commission (TTC) routes as transit vehicles avoided the area.

 On August 29, 2021, Yorkdale Shopping Centre went into lockdown following a shooting inside the mall.
 One suspect was arrested.

 On July 17, 2025, during the early morning hours, a man was found dead in the parking lot of the mall following a shooting.